Aayush9029/myPrograms/README.md

 # myPrograms
-*Little python and subroutines that makes things a bit easier.*
+*Small python programs and subroutines that makes things a bit easier.*

 ### These are the collection of all those python default library files that makes life as a developer or a power user a litlle better